shadow-light/sellingjesus.org/src/articles/should-preachers-be-paid.md

 <podcast-player id="1wpCgDM5Xk97RKrNg0Tefa"></podcast-player>

-Jesus was clear that the preached word should be freely given (Matt.
-10:8) and Paul spoke against being a peddler of the Word (2 Cor.
-2:17).
+Jesus was clear that the preached word should be freely given (Matt 10:8) and Paul spoke against being a peddler of the Word (2 Cor 2:17).
 Given these embargos on commercial exchanges in ministry, one who desires to follow a biblical ethic may wonder whether a minister—in particular, a preacher—may even be paid at all.
 Out of such concern, some have forgone a reliable income in the work of the gospel to live as tent-makers,^[The term “tent-maker” comes from Paul’s work in a trade in order to fund his church-planting efforts (Acts 18:1-4).] and others have gone as far as abandoning ministry altogether, unable to navigate the difficulty.

 However, the Bible is clear that ministers should be financially supported.
-In the same context that Jesus commanded the disciples to “freely give” their message, he acknowledged that the worker is “worthy of his food” (Matt.
-10:10).
-Paul also argued for the right of a minister to earn a living as he does ministry (1 Cor.
-9:1-14).
+In the same context that Jesus commanded the disciples to “freely give” their message, he acknowledged that the worker is “worthy of his food” (Matt 10:10).
+Paul also argued for the right of a minister to earn a living as he does ministry (1 Cor 9:1-14).

 Ministry should be supported, but it shouldn’t be sold.
 So long as the gospel worker makes no exchange for his message, he is free to receive support.
 Let’s consider several implications of this distinction.